Report an accessibility problem

 Students can advance their career options with an undergraduate certificate.
 The certificate in food industry management and marketing helps students develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.

-Students who complete this undergraduate certificate often decide to pursue employment in management, marketing and sales.
+Graduates who have completed this undergraduate certificate often decide to pursue employment in management, marketing and sales.
 Advanced degrees or certifications may be required for academic or clinical positions.

 What are accelerated programs?